-UHMC is committed to providing and maintaining a safe, healthy and productive environment for Students, Employees, and Visitors, free from hazards associated with Drug and Alcohol abuse in accordance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act of 1989.
-This program is also intended to ensure compliance with the University of Hawaii Executive Policy (EP 11.201, Illegal Drugs, Alcohol and Substance Abuse).
-For more information, review UHMC's Drug and Alcohol Abuse Prevention Program and Procedures (DAAPP).
+UHMC is committed to providing and maintaining a safe, healthy and productive environment for students, employees, and visitors, free from hazards associated with drug and alcohol abuse in accordance with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act of 1989, and 34 CFR 86 - Drug and Alcohol Abuse Prevention.
+This program is also intended to ensure compliance with University of Hawai'i Executive Policy EP 11.201, Illegal Drugs, Alcohol and Substance Abuse.
+For more information, see UHMC's Drug and Alcohol Abuse Prevention Program (DAAPP).